-By presenting your business to a large crowd before your business kickstarts, provides you ample opportunity to experiment with your marketing strategies.
-Crowdfunding is the forum for you to check, assess and make changes which would yield better results for your business.
+Presenting your business to a large crowd before your business kickstarts provides you ample opportunity to experiment with your marketing strategies.
+Crowdfunding is the forum for you to check, assess and make changes that would yield better results for your business.

 No monetary pre-requisites yet with numerous benefits, crowdfunding is an excellent way to raise funds for your business without bearing any additional expenses.

-While crowdfunding is usually connoted as a financial source for non-profit and social-cause entrepreneurs, there are start-ups with a slightly different vision who have been benefited through this technique.
-Some of the top crowdfunding ventures in India who have supported dreams of several upcoming entrepreneurs are, Ketto, Catapoolt, BitGiving, ImpactGuru, etc.
+While crowdfunding is usually connoted as a financial source for non-profit and social-cause entrepreneurs, there are start-ups with a slightly different vision who have benefited through this technique.
+Some of the top crowdfunding ventures in India that have supported the dreams of several upcoming entrepreneurs are, Ketto, Catapoolt, BitGiving, ImpactGuru, etc.

-With the Government stressing so much on Digital India, crowdfunding is definitely the next big thing which is becoming a catalyst to micro, small and medium business financing.
-From adoption of latest technology to going digital in every possible way, MSMEs need to make a grave decision of the funds’ inflow.
-With numerous crowdfunding options available at small and medium business’ disposal, it is advised that entrepreneurs make the most of these opportunities and facilitate funding for their business.
+With the Government stressing so much on Digital India, crowdfunding is definitely the next big thing that is becoming a catalyst for micro, small and medium business financing.
+From the adoption of the latest technology to going digital in every possible way, MSMEs need to make a grave decision on the funds’ inflow.
+With numerous crowdfunding options available at small and medium businesses’ disposal, it is advised that entrepreneurs make the most of these opportunities and facilitate funding for their businesses.
 In crowdfunding models, businesses are expected to adapt to the new technology and be in sync with the evolving marketing norms, and to stay on top of their game, MSMEs must not fear away from changing their digital behaviour.

 What is GST Reconciliation & How it is Different from GSTR 2A Reconciliation